Cheezmeister/www.luchenlabs.com/src/content/words/programming.draft.md

 ### Communications

 These are the tools you use to keep in touch with friends, family and colleagues.
 They include email, chat, telephony and various social media clients.
-As anyone with an overflowing inbox can attest, communication in the information age can be an enormous drain on your time and attention if not managed carefully.
+Communication in the information age can be an enormous drain on your time and attention if not managed carefully.

 The approach I personally take is to avoid "kitchen sink" tools like Facebook or GMail--these products combine email, chat, and social channels in a rather distracting way, and I wind up looking at cat pictures **again** when all I really needed to do was send a quick message.
 Instead I use Thunderbird for _all_ my email, Pidgin for _all_ my chat accounts<sup id="a3">[3](#f3)</sup> and set aside time for checking social media when I can wander aimlessly and not feel bad.

 I _still_ haven't found a decent tool for managing telephony/VoIP.
 Cell phones are a notch above tin-can-and-string in voice quality, and most desktop tools involve services where you pay to connect to landlines.
-I'd invest in traditional landline service if I didn't move so often.
+I'd spring for a landline if I didn't move so often.
 Voice is my least preferred mode of communication though, so finding a solution here isn't a huge priority.

 ### Productivity